 When he happens upon his first live victim, a rabbit, the movie ceases to be interesting.
 Meet a rabbit... it explodes.
 Roll on.
 Meet a bird... it explodes.
 Roll on.
 Meet a random string of people... heads explode.
 Roll on.
 Repeat.
 Repeat.
 Repeat.
 It was all very underwhelming and uninspired, and as the movie wore on, got harder and harder to stomach.

 Worse still (yes, there is a worse still), was the plot involving the spectators.
-Oddly enough, this horrible and nonsensical plot line took up most of the movie, almost pushing the tire to the background of things.
-Sure, we get that the spectators were us, and the film makers were making a "statement" about movie audiences and how they will take what's fed to them for the most part, but go fucking preach to someone else already.
-Or, at least make your preaching clever and enjoyable, so you validate your own point.
+Oddly enough, this horrible and nonsensical plot line took up most of the movie, almost pushing Robert and his story to the background.
+Sure, we get that the spectators were us, and the filmmakers were making a "statement" about movie audiences and how they will take what's fed to them for the most part, but go fucking preach to someone else already... or... at least make your preaching clever and enjoyable, so as to validate your own point.

-And for those fans out there who defend this movie by saying "But it's a scathing jab at the midsection of Hollywood, and an indictment of their unoriginality... you aren't getting it!"
+And for those fans out there who defend this movie by saying "but it's a scathing jab to the midsection of Hollywood, and an indictment of their unoriginality... you aren't getting it!"
 We get it.
 The fact of the matter is that Rubber was not an enjoyable movie, no matter what its purpose.
-If you're going to make movie about how shitty Hollywood drivel can be, at least don't make it shitty itself. or you're not really making much of a statement.
+If you're going to make movie about how shitty Hollywood drivel can be, at least don't make it shitty itself, or you're not really making much of a statement at all.

-D This was a disappointment.
-It's a one punchline joke that repeats itself over and over, managing few moments of actual humor.
-It isn't scary, it's fairly bloody in spots, but that was underwhelming too.
-In the end, Rubber isnt nearly as smart as it thinks it is, and it's a sad thing too; it could have been a brilliant little slice of B-movie schlock had it stuck with the tire aspect and tried to play it straight.
+Rubber isn't nearly as smart as it thinks it is, and it's a sad thing too; it could have been a brilliant little slice of B-movie schlock had it stuck with the tire aspect and tried to play it straight.